 - Transfer everything to a casserole dish coated with nonstick cooking spray.
 Top with the remaining cheese.

-- Bake chicken and rice casserole for 15 minutes at 350 degrees F (no need to cover with aluminum foil).
+- Bake chicken and rice casserole at 350 degrees F for 15 minutes (no need to cover with aluminum foil).
 Broil to brown the top.
-Garnish with herbs, let rest for a few minutes, then DIG IN!
+Garnish with herbs, let rest for a few minutes, then ENJOY!

 - To Store.
-Refrigerate leftover casserole in an airtight storage container for up to 4 days.
+Refrigerate leftover chicken and rice casserole in an airtight container for up to 4 days.

 - To Reheat.
 Rewarm casserole in a baking dish in the oven at 350 degrees F or in the microwave.